 In addition to the Capital Planning Commission, the Treasurer (who is a member of the Capital Planning Commission) determines the amount of funding available and provides target figures for the upcoming fiscal year's capital recommendations.
-The Governor's office, as the final arbiter of all requests and recommendations, provides guidance to ensure capital recommendations meet policy goals and objectives.
+The Governor's office provides guidance to ensure capital recommendations meet policy goals and objectives.
 Accordingly, a member of the Governor's Office is also represented on the Capital Planning Commission.